-As mentioned above, possible levee failure mechanisms include (1) overtopping, (2) scouring of the foundation, (3) seepage/piping of the levee body, and (4) sliding of the foundation.
-However, overtopping was not the main failure mechanism in the case of the breach of Chiuliao 1st Levee during Typhoon Morakot.
-According to the field investigation and the reports of eyewitnesses (Li et al., 2009; Chang, 2012), no evidence of overflow, such as flow traces or inundation, was found on the protected side of the levee.
-For levee foundation failure mechanisms, it has been shown that the

-Chiuliao 1st Levee could fail due to slope sliding and retaining wall sliding failure when the flood started to recede from the top of levee (Huang et al., 2014).
-The timing of the levee failure is consistent with the eyewitness' reports.
+As mentioned above, possible levee failure mechanisms include (1) overflowing and wave overtopping, (2) scouring of the foundation, (3) seepage/piping of the levee body, and (4) sliding of the foundation and levee slope sliding.
+However, overflowing was not the main failure mechanism in the case of the breach of Chiuliao First Levee during Typhoon Morakot.
+According to the field investigation and the reports of eyewitnesses (Li et al., 2009; Chang, 2012), no evidence of overflowing was found on the protected side of the levee, such as flow traces or inundation.
+As mentioned previously, wave overtopping was not considered in this study.
+For levee failure mechanisms, it has been shown that the Chiuliao First Levee could fail due to slope sliding and retaining wall sliding failure when the flood started to recede from the top of levee (Huang et al., 2014).
+The timing of the levee failure is consistent with the eyewitness reports.
 Preliminary analyses of the seepage inside the levee also showed that the exit hydraulic gradient is much less than the critical hydraulic gradient.
-Therefore we focused on the three major failure mechanisms discussed above (slope failure and retaining wall sliding and overturning failure), as related to the three parameters discussed in the next section.
+Therefore we focused on the three major failure mechanisms discussed above (slope failure, retaining wall sliding, and overturning failure), which are related to the three parameters discussed in the next section.